nemisj/docs/cv.md

 __Achievements__ :

-* Architecturing and implementing schema based persistence layer ( using node.js, mongoDB and websockets. )
+* Architecturing and implementing schema based persistence layer ( using Node.js, MongoDB and websockets. )

 One of my primary ideas was that product in start-up company is exposed to rapid changes.
-To be able to deal with this changes our architecture should allow that.
-Changing parts should be as flexible as possible and things which are known should be deeply thought and have mature foundation.
+In order to be able to deal with fast changes our architecture should be scaliable enough to allow changes happen fast and seamless, meaning that changing parts should be as flexible as possible and things which are known beforehead should be deeply thought and have mature foundation.

 Domain Model of the start-up application is something what changes constantly.
-For that reason I have implemented schema based persistence layer.
-It allows us to change Domain Model quickly without touching any bit of the back-end and having changed model immediately available within the client.
+For that reason I have implemented schema based persistence layer, which allows us to change our Domain Model quickly without touching any bit of the back-end landscape.
+Not only does it seamless for back-end machinery, but also changes where instanly available in the front-end.

 The main differences of this system from other schema-based persistence layers is that it is totally relational at the backend, but Document Based on the front-end.
 A very powerfull hybrid form which allows json manipulation on the front-end with the relational integrity checking at the back-end.

-Another important point is that data changes are real-time, which means that changing data on one client will be broadcasted to all of them.
+Another important aspect is that the data changes are real-time, and changing a data inside browser of one client, will be broadcasted to all of the connected clients.

 * Building single-page data-driven client framework ( using knockout.js )

 Our platform delivers a lot of different artifacts and one of this artifacts is the touchpoint bundle.
-This bundle is a completely standalone HTML5 app which can run as a single-page website or embedded into another portal/web-site, depending on customer demands.
+This bundle is a completely standalone HTML5 app which can run as a single-page website or embedded into another portal/web-site.

-Client engine underneath this app is responsible for rendering the page fragments, passing data from one view to another, knowing what to do when user clicks button, session management, history manegement and other aspects.
-You can think of it as an Angular framework underneath an angular app.
-Only this engine is fully adopted to the Informaat CXP concepts and rules and uses application configuration ( generated by the dialogica ) to drive the whole app.
+Client engine underneath this app is responsible for rendering the page fragments, passing data from one view to another.
+Session management, history management and other facilities of the stand-alone webpage are intergated into the engine.
+You can think of it as an Angular framework.
+Only this engine is fully adopted to the Informaat CXP concepts and rules and uses application configuration ( generated by the dialogica ) to drive the whole front-end app.

-My responsibility was to setup the initial architecture of it and to implement it.
-Reactive programming paradigm was achieved by using knockout.js library.
+My responsibility was to setup and implement the initial architecture of it.

 * Establishing “Continuous Testing” process ( using jenkins and bash-scripting )

 Another aspect of software development is the continious testing and one click deployment.
 Setting up jenknis jobs and pre-commit hooks in order to guarantee one click deployment mechanism was one of my responsibilites.
-In this way every commit which developer made started testing process.
-Also releasing the software was possible in one click.
+In this way every commit which developer made started testing process on a remote CI environment.
+Also releasing our software to acceptance was one click move.

 * Setting up UI testing framework ( using Selenium webdriver )

-Because we have to support different browsers we had also to setup testing framework which could test code in different browsers.
-Because it was before Karma, Protractor and SourceLabs where available on the market, we've developed our own layer to test code usiing Selenium webdriver.
-For now, it's all rewritten to the standard technologies, to make the legacy system as small as possible.
+Because we have to support different browsers there was a need in setting up testing framework.
+There were no Karma, Protractor and SauceLabs  available on the market, so we've developed our own layer to test our code usiing Selenium webdriver.
+Nowdays, it's all rewritten to the standard technologies, to keep the nonstandard legacy code as small as possible, but it was a tough experience.

 * Building selfcontained "Development environment” ( using vagrant, bash-scripting and python )

-Because of the use of some legacy systems which could not run on various platforms like OSX, I have introduced and implemented vagrant virtual machine with all the skeleton code and helpful tools for fast bootstrap of development process.
+Because of the use of some legacy systems which could not run on various platforms like OSX, I have introduced  virtual machines with all the skeleton code and helpful tools for fast bootstrap of development process.
+Our VMS were build on top of the vagrant tooling.

 * Coaching developers for "JavaScript best practices"

-Aside of coding I was spending some time to coach our developers for JavaScript best practes.
+Aside of coding I was also spending some time coaching our developers for JavaScript best practes.

 * A lot more

-In the time that I worked and working at Informaat I've been busy on a different fields of software development, so there is even more, from small to bigger things, which I haven't covered on my CV.
+In the time that I worked and working at Informaat CXP I've been busy on a different fields of software development, so there is even more, from small to bigger things, which I haven't covered in my CV.

 __Keywords__: node.js, mongo, knockout.js, git, bash-scripting, python, angular.js, jenkins, vagrant, regular-expressions, mocha, socket.io

-#### 2008 february - 2010 october: , Senior JavaScript developer, Mendix BV, Rotterdam
+#### 2008 february - 2010 october: Senior JavaScript developer, Mendix BV, Rotterdam

 ( http://www.mendix.com/ )